TREAT – Treatment options

 Clear wormers (Avermectins or Macrocyclic Lactones) have the least reported resistance and as such, we should be trying to protect them for use when necessary.
 It can be tempting to use these products as a first line treatment because they are cheap, do not often require a second dose and have some residual activity but do you really need to?

-More comprehensive and up-to-date information on the type of wormers available, what they treat, and their withdrawals is available at:
+More comprehensive and up-to-date information on the type of wormers available, what they treat, and their withdrawals is available in the AHDB Parasite control guide.

 A general rule of thumb is clear wormers (Avermectins or Macrocyclic Lactones) and synthetic pyrethroids are considered the most detrimental to dung beetles.